Annotating Web Browsing Agents: From WebArena Traces to Human Evaluation

 print(f"Kappa ({annotators[i]} vs {annotators[j]}): {kappa:.3f}")Combining with Solo Mode

-For large-scale evaluations (500+ traces), use Solo Mode to let an LLM handle the easy traces:
+For big evaluations (500+ traces), use Solo Mode to let an LLM take the easy traces:

 solo_mode: